14 QuickBooks Alternatives for Small Businesses to Use in 2022

 - Insurance and benefits: Gusto provides insurance in only 27 states.
 However, it has a wider range of benefits to offer such as commute payments, flexible spending and retirement accounts, and a lot more.

 - Payroll automation: Gusto automates payrolls for hourly and salary workers.

 - HR support: Gusto offers to send onboarding letters to newcomers in your company, anonymous surveys to track your workers’ needs, online form and contractions signing, and a lot more.

 - Insurance and benefits.
-QuickBooks insurance available for 50 states but a limited number of benefits.
+QuickBooks insurance is available for 50 states but has a limited number of benefits.